Snowflake-Labs/sfquickstarts/site/sfguides/src/domo-mmds-quickstart/snowflake-mmds-quickstart.md

 ### Prerequisites:

 - Basic understanding of Snowflake
+- A Snowflake account.
+If you do not have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/).
-- Domo account and a basic understanding of Domo
+- A Domo account and a basic understanding of Domo
 - Access to data

 ### What You’ll Learn: